leenasohail/PhysiGym/man/docstring/physicell.stop.md

 ## description:
 ```
-    function finalizes a physicell episode, delets all the cells, and resets the global variables.
+    function finalizes a physicell episode, deletes all the cells, and resets the global variables.
 ```